Commissioners

 Mary McClure began serving as Port Commissioner, District 2, in January 2016.
 She brings a strong professional knowledge base built on 45 years’ experience providing consulting services and business solutions for both private companies and public projects.
 Her experience spans cities throughout the nation, Puget Sound, and especially Kitsap County, with focus on the intersection of economic and community development.
 As a professional facilitator, she brings a passion for building relationships that promote open communication and respectful dialogue within the community.
 Through a wide variety of projects, including serving 15+ years as Executive Director of the Kitsap Regional Coordinating Council, Mary has gotten to know Kitsap’s communities and what good government looks like.

 Close to home, she has been active in many Kingston volunteer projects.
-She co-founded and now co-manages the Kingston Farmer’s Market, and serves as Board President for the Village Green Foundation.
+She is a co-founder of the Kingston Farmer’s Market.
 Mary is a long-time Kingston resident, having lived on Apple Tree Cove since 1989.
 A recreational boater for over 30 years, Mary and her husband Jimmy James raised their children on Apple Tree Cove and the waters of the surrounding Puget Sound.
 Her fond memories of watching her children’s futures take shape here inspire her to seek out opportunities for Kingston’s economic future so that other families may build their own wonderful memories for many years to come.

 Mary’s central goal is to see strong, balanced Port Leadership and to strengthen the Port’s role in exploring economic development opportunities throughout the community.
 She wants to promote coordination among government agencies so that Kingston enjoys the full range of services that we deserve.
 Fundamentally, Mary believes that government exists to serve the people.